cashubtc/nuts/nut-xx.md

 ---

-This NUT define a standard way for Mints to communicate with a remote signer service.
+This NUT define a standard way for Mints to communicate with a remote signer.
 The mint can protect its private key by isolating it to a service.
 Mints will connect to the signer and ask for validation of proofs as well signing blinded messages.
 This NUT does not specify the transport method needed to communicate with the mint.